Hepatitis B factsheet

 Signs and symptoms

-Most children with HBV do not have any symptoms.
+Most children with HBV have no symptoms.

-• loss of appetite
+• loss of appetite and energy

 • vomiting